zouppa/qpi/README.md

 1. <span style="color:red"> *Optional* </span>  Installing and configuring the screen

+ Some screen have very specific resolution and features (like touch screen, controlling the brightness etc.) and need to have specific drivers to enable those features.
     Please refer to the tutorial related to your screen manufacturer.
 In our case we are using a 5-inch HDMI capacitive screen.
     ```sh
     pi@qpi:~ $ git clone https://github.com/goodtft/LCD-show.git